taoduh/TestDataBundles/README.md

  - Fix dependent picklists.
 The current logic is buggy and therefore not included.
  - Create multiple profiles of data (for instance a brand new opportunity which may require certain data and a closed opportunity which may require much more data.)
  - Change constantValues maps to use describe field references instead of strings
- - Object_Dependencies and Other_Lookupsshould be derived from object describe
+ - Object_Dependencies and Other_Lookups should be derived from object describe
  - Consider moving constantValues maps to the database
  - Add hints for random values such as date = today/past/future or more specific ranges for numbers
  - Find ways to handle systemic validations such as only one contact can be primary.
 What about custom validations?